PrairieLearn/PrairieLearn/doc/assessment-design.md

 * After the homework is due, we leave it accessible to students for zero credit, so they can continue to use the questions for exam study.

-This homework has six questions, each of which can be repeated until `maxPoints` is reached.
-Because it is `"type": "Homework"`, all students will see all six questions, and they can attempt them without limit.
-All questions are worth the same number of points because there is no advantage in using a complex point distribution on Homeworks.
-Students have access to a formula sheet which is the same as the one they will see on the exam, allowing them to get used to it.
+This homework has a total of 18 questions, divided into 3 zones.
+These are structured as follows:

+* The three zones (Fundamental/Intermediate/Advanced) mirror the question division on the [example Exam](#example-exam) and they have the same names as on the Exam.
+This helps students understand the structure.

+* In each zone, only 3 questions will count towards the total score.
+This allows us to put many questions on the homework without overwhelming students with work, and provides them with the chance to structure their own exam study and develop metacognition.
+Adding more optional questions to the homework is always good.

+* Each question can be repeated multiple times for more points.
+Students will receive at least 1 point for each correct attempt, and possibly more points with [value boosting](), up to a maximum of 5 points.
+This encourages thinking about the general method of solution for a question.
+This is only appropriate for questions that are highly parameterized.
+For questions without parameterization, `maxPoints` can be unspecified, which will make it equal to `points`.

+* All questions are worth the same number of points.
+Given that nearly all students will repeatedly attempt questions until they get 100%, there is no advantage to variable point values, and so it's better to keep things simple.

+At the end of the Homework configuration, the `"text"` property is used to provide access to a formula sheet.
+This is identical to the formula sheet on the [example Exam](#example-exam), and is provided on the homework so that students can become acquainted with it before the exam.

 ```json
 {